MinoEng/FROST-Server-OGC-Demo/README.md

 Install by running ./start-container.sh from the command prompt.
 This will configure a docker container that contains both FROST server as well as the database.

 ## Running
 Test the instance by opening the Web-UI/debug-localhost.html file in a browser.
-Use the index.html file if you're installing it on a server.
+Use the index.html file if you want to run the realtime client on a web server.

 ## Author
 This Github repository was created by Minos Engström in 2025.